Uncovering the Truth

 So what happened?

-It all started back in 1997 when a ex patients brother said to him we need to do something about the terrible things that happened to you in that place and I believe the brother who is a lawyer took on the case.
-But as time went by it got to big for him and he contacted Grant Cameron Asst.
+It all started back in 1997 when a ex patient's brother said to him we need to do something about the terrible things that happened to you in that place.
+The brother who is a lawyer realized how big of a case he had so he contacted Grant Cameron.
+There is talk that money was exchanged and Grant brought the case off the brother, the brother knowing its value etc, but I can not be sure of this.

-To sum things up in 2001 Helen Clark sent a letter to the patients to say 'Sorry'!
+To sum things up in 2001 Helen Clark the then Prime minister apologised, sending a letter to the past patients to say 'sorry'.
 I must say the letter is pretty pathetic.
+This was followed by compensation.

 Who received payouts?
 Out of about 300, 150 did.
-These were ONLY people who where in the adolescent unit during the dates of 1972- 1978, the unit closed in 1978. not all ex patients wanted to be involved in the court case therefore have not received any money.
+These where ONLY people who where in the adolescent unit during the dates of 1970- 1978, the unit closed in 1978. not all ex patients wanted to be involved in the court case therefore have not received any money.

-This is not to say that other patients in LA during those dates did not receive ECT or where sexually abused.
-It is very hypocritical of the NZ government to pay out money to patients for a medical treatment that is still practiced today and causes serious long term damage to the muscles and brain while also burn's the tissue, to name a few side affects.
+This is not to say that other patients in Lake Alice during those dates did not receive ECT or where sexually abused.
+It is very hypocritical of the NZ government to pay out money to patients for a medical treatment that is still practiced today and causes serious long term damage to the muscles and brain while also burns the tissue, that's just to name a few side affects.
 Guess they don't think so huh!

 The government said they first put aside $100 Million for the Lake Alice compensation. when the lawyer Grant Cameron decided to do a out of court settlement with the government this meant the patients would receive less money and lawyers would still cash in large.

-Grant Cameron made over $2 Million for there 'effort' not bad considering they settled out of court so they could get the better deal.
+Grant Cameron made over $2 Million for his 'effort' not bad considering he settled out of court so he could get the better deal.

 ECT explained